Today's Zinc Price in India — July 16, 2026

-As of June 1, 2026, Zinc is trading at Zero Rupees per gram across India.
-The 10-gram rate stands at Three Rupees, and 100 grams costs Thirty One Rupees.
+As of July 16, 2026, Zinc is trading at Three Hundred and Fourteen Rupees per kilogram across India.
+The per-gram rate stands at Zero Rupees, and 100 kilograms costs Thirty One Thousand Four Hundred and Fourteen Rupees.

 10-Day Price Trend